The Journey of Oak Timber Framing: From Forest to Frame

 This approach is fundamental to traditional oak timber framing in Scotland, where longevity and craftsmanship are prioritised over speed.

 The raising of an oak frame is often the most defining moment of a project.
 What was once a collection of individual timbers becomes a recognisable building in a matter of hours.
+There is something deeply satisfying about seeing a structure standing on site, with the time, experience, and craftsmanship spent on every timber clear to see in the final product.

 It is a moment that connects modern oak buildings with centuries of building tradition across Scotland.